yeoman/generator-mobile/README.md

 Consider this generator a reference point for how to improve your mobile web development workflow when using Grunt.
 Some of the tasks we include (and highly recommend) include:

+* [grunt-responsive-images](https://npmjs.org/package/grunt-responsive-images) for generating multi-resolution images at predefined widths.
+For use with `srcset` or a responsive imaging strategy like [Imager.js](https://github.com/BBC-News/Imager.js/)
 * [grunt-autoshot](https://npmjs.org/package/grunt-autoshot) for generating screenshots of your site at different viewport sizes
 * [grunt-modernizr](https://npmjs.org/package/grunt-modernizr) for generating lean Modernizr builds based on the feature detects you actually use
 * [grunt-svgmin](https://npmjs.org/package/grunt-svgmin) for minmizing your SVG files